 In broad terms, you could think of security awareness training as making sure that individuals understand and follow certain practices to help ensure the security of an organization.
-From this perspective, security awareness training has been around practically forever, especially when you consider the need for security in military applications.
+From this perspective, security awareness training has been around practically forever, especially considering the need for security in military applications.
+But for everyday businesses and their employees, security awareness training fortifies the company culture as the first line of defense against elaborate cyber-attacks and socially engineered threats.

 Cybersecurity Education and Training Begins Here